Corporate insolvency

 How do you file a winding-up petition against a company?

-If a company petitions to wind up itself, a statement of assets and liabilities (values and debts) as well a list of the creditors must be enclosed.
+If a company petitions to wind up itself, a statement of assets and liabilities (values and debts) as well as a list of the creditors must be enclosed.

 Find judicial district via address search (in Danish)